symfony/symfony-docs/security.rst

 .......................

 Anything in Symfony can be protected by doing something similar to the code used to secure a controller.
-For example, suppose you have a service (i.e. a PHP class) whose job is to send emails.
+For example, suppose you have a service (e.g. a PHP class) whose job is to send emails.
 You can restrict use of this class - no matter where it's being used from - to only certain users.